Die Casting Manufacturer- Sunrise Metal - Your Top-choice in China

 We have our own Die Casting facility powered by the latest technology.
 We can provide you a one-stop solution for Rapid Prototyping, Die Casting Tooling, Die Casting, CNC Machining, and various Surface Finishing.

-Die Casting may be classified into different types according to the method or machine used for casting.
-Though, the Die Casting process is mainly classified into two types based on which type of machine is used.
+Metal Die Cast may be classified into different types according to the method or machine used for casting.
+Though, the Metal Die Cast process is mainly classified into two types based on which type of machine is used.

 All of them have their perks and may be adopted for die casting.
 You will find the details of these methods later on in the guide.
 We aim to provide you with the proper knowledge of die casting so that you can better understand our die-casting services.